ArtHitParade

 Art on Paper

 Influenced by impressionism, John Singer Sargent was one of the best portrait painters of his time.
 As he approaches fifty, he wants to live his life better.
 He has been traveling throughout Europe since his youth.
-He will now refocus his art on the landscapes of his travels and on the holiday scenes with his friends.
+He will now refocus his art on the landscapes of his travels and on the holiday scenes with friends in Italy and Switzerland.

 Group with Parasols (A Siesta) is an oil on canvas 55 x 71 cm painted in 1905.
 Two women and two men enjoy the farniente in a meadow on the border of a wood in the Swiss Alps.